Developing an OPS Application

 int bottom_range[] = {-1, imax+1, -1, 0};

-Next, we need to outline the “elemental” into laplacekernels.h, and place the appropriate access objects - ACC<double> &A, in the kernel’s formal parameter list, and (i,j) are the stencil offsets in the X and Y directions respectively:
+Next, we need to outline the “elemental” kernel into laplace_kernels.h, and place the appropriate access objects - ACC<double> &A, in the kernel’s formal parameter list, and (i,j) are the stencil offsets in the X and Y directions respectively:

 void set_zero(ACC<double> &A) {